odelevingne/angluarTrolley/README.md

-A shopping trolley made in Angular.js
+A shopping trolley made in Angular.js, teaching myself Angular as I go.